input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 ### Discover smart-contracts addresses and script hashes

-Use `<node-executable> smart-contracts get-scripts -c <GENESIS_UTXO>` to obtain Cardano addresses and scripts hashes.
+Use `<node-executable> smart-contracts get-scripts -c <GENESIS_UTXO>` to obtain Cardano addresses and scripts hashes used by the partner chain smart contracts.
 This guide assumes that the output is saved to `addresses.json` file.

 ### Establish bootnodes